fiveladdercon/launchpad/docs/support/intro.md

 Rocket Fuel
 -----------

-**Rocket Fuel** is native file format for peristing the spacecraft model to disk.
+**Rocket Fuel** is the native file format for peristing the spacecraft model to disk.

 Populating the model from Rocket Fuel is the only form of model manipulation